rehanvipin/work/content/misc/snowflake.md

 Compute resources for snowflake.
 It provides resources to run all the data loading / queries.
 There are standard warehouses and snowpark variants (for resource-intensive processes).

+### Streams & Tasks
+A stream can be linked to a DB and it will track all the changes that happen in the DB.
+A scheduled Task can once in a while pick up the list of changes in the stream, do any required transformations, and merge (like a merge query) into the target table to make it up to date.

+### Dynamic Tables
+A new declarative way of defining transformation pipelines of data.
+It can pick up data from target tables and use a query definition to prepare a target table.
+It can auto-update based on the specified lag-time.

 ## Usage
 Snowflake has a dashboard UI to manage accounts, data warehouses, databases, etc.
 With it, you can create jupyter notebooks, worksheets (like notebooks but with SQL).